desmos-labs/desmos/x/posts/spec/07-client.md

 ```

 #### attachments
-The `attachments` query allow users to query all the attachments for the post with the given id inside the subspace with the
+The `attachments` query command allow users to query all the attachments for the post with the given id inside the subspace with the
 given id.

 ```bash